SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 1.3 SFe objectives

-### The SFe64 standard has been created to provide a 64-bit successor to E-mu Systems(r)'s SoundFont® 2.04 standard, enabling file sizes of greater than 4 GiB, in addition to further building on the features of SFe32.
+### The SFe64 standard has been created to provide a 64-bit successor to E-mu Systems®'s SoundFont® 2.04 standard, enabling file sizes of greater than 4 GiB, in addition to further building on the features of SFe32.

 - The file size limit is 16 EiB.
 - Large files requiring larger size limits must use SFe64.